tomasrubin/yield-curve-forecasting/README.md

 ![The forecasts by various methods](figures/forecasts.png)

 - **yield_curve_functions.py**
-This file includes the functions for the estimation and prediction of the considered yield curve forecasting methods.
+This file includes the functions for the estimation and prediction for the considered yield curve forecasting methods.

 - **US_daily.xlsx**
 The US Treasury yield curve data set (2011-2019).